macd/NL2sol.jl/README.md

 these arrays.
 They are well documented in the 'program paper' above.

-As an optimization solution, this would compete most directly with the levenberg\_marquardt from the Optim module.
+As an optimization solution, this would compete most directly with the levenberg\_marquardt from the LsqFit module.
 It differs from that algorithm in that NL2SOL is a quasi-Newton method (_not_ BFGS but rather DFP for those who care).
 Because of that you would expect NL2SOL to perform better on those models that have large(r) residuals